Lady (D'Angelo song): Music videos

-The official music video for the original version of the song was directed by Hype Williams.
+The official music video for the original version of the song was directed by Hype Williams, and shot in the singer’s hometown of Richmond, Virginia.
 The video for the remix version was directed by Brett Ratner.
 In addition to AZ, the remix video features appearances from singers Faith Evans and Joi; as well as Erykah Badu in her first music video appearance.